What are dental crowns?

-Dental crowns, also known as caps, are lifesavers when it comes to preserving damaged teeth.
-A crown is most often used to protect a cracked tooth or restore the functionality of a tooth with excessive decay; it also serves to improve the shape, size, strength and appearance of the affected area.
+A dental crown, also known as a tooth cap, covers the whole tooth surface to recreate its original shape and size.
+They are used to preserve and restore the functionality of a damaged tooth.
 In the Garner area, no office specializes in this cosmetic dentistry procedure more effectively than Dr. Moore and his qualified staff.

 The objective of a dental crown is to cap or encase the damaged area with a customized material that will perform as a shield for the needy tooth.
 There are three predominant restorative materials used in producing a full crown: metal, all-ceramic and porcelain-fused-to-metal.
 The type of crown utilized during your procedure will depend on your unique needs and goals, as well as the aesthetic demands, strength requirements, material durability and restorative space available.
 Dr. Moore will gladly offer his expertise as to which type of crown is best suited for your unique dental condition.

 A crown can restore a tooth that has been fractured, injured, or damaged by replacing your entire tooth structure with a porcelain restoration custom designed to mimic your natural teeth in form, function, and shade.

 A crown also keeps your natural root intact and protected.
 When your new tooth is completed you’ll be able to eat, chew, brush, and floss easily again.